intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 specification could be imperfect.
 This contextualizes the principle in an important way.

-An imperfect specification is natural, largely because it is more important to proceed to implementation and deployment than it is to perfect a specification.
+Imperfect specifications are unavoidable, largely because it is more important to proceed to implementation and deployment than it is to perfect a specification.
 A protocol benefits greatly from experience with its use.
-A deployed protocol is immeasurably more useful than a perfect protocol.
-The robustness principle is a tool that is suited to early phases of system design.
+A deployed protocol is immeasurably more useful than a perfect protocol specification.
+This is particularly true in early phases of system design, to which the robustness principle is best suited.

 As demonstrated by the IAB document on Successful Protocols {{?RFC5218}}, success or failure of a protocol depends far more on factors like usefulness